Information about Solifenacin

 How solifenacin works

 Solifenacin is an antimuscarinic.
-It works by relaxing muscles of the urinary bladder and prevents frequent, urgent or uncontrolled urination.
+It works by relaxing muscles of the urinary bladder to prevent frequent, urgent or uncontrolled urination.

 Common side effects of solifenacin

-Dryness in mouth, Nausea, Constipation, Abdominal pain, Dyspepsia, Blurred vision
+Dryness in mouth, Nausea, Constipation, Dyspepsia, Blurred vision, Stomach upset

 Available Medicine for Solifenacin